[Authored by: Kim Hoogeveen, PhD]

 - Vigilant protection of the right of good staff to work with good staff

-- Regular and thoughtful measurement of cultural health
+- Regular and thoughtful measurement and analysis of cultural health

 Look for Leadership Potential and Passion: